K12-Powered Schools Help Young Athletes Make It To the Major Leagues

 Greater Possibility

 It’s certainly not a coincidence that many teen Olympians were online school students.
-In a message to Stride K12 2020 graduates, Olympic medalist snowboarder Arielle Gold credited her online attendance at Destinations Career Academy of Colorado for getting her to the Olympic level of competition.
-Your child could be the next future Olympian or pro-athlete, but that potential might not be realized without the space and time to explore the possibility.
+In a message to K12 2020 graduates, Olympic medalist snowboarder Arielle Gold credited her online attendance at Destinations Career Academy of Colorado for getting her to the Olympic level of competition.
+Your child could be the next future Olympian or pro-athlete, but that potential might only be realized with the space and time to explore the possibility.
 Instead of postponing natural talent and ability, their schooling can meet them where they’re at when dream opportunities come up.